albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 ---

 ## XIV.
-CONCLUSION: REFORM ON AN ACHIEVABLE TIMELINE
+CONCLUSION: REFORM ON A HUMAN TIMESCALE

 ### The Maintenance Imperative